L-E-iT/Referrals/README.md

 ```
 #set the command to execute for a reward
 rewardActions {
-  # Set the command that should execute on a successful referral\
+  # Set the command(s) that should execute on a successful referral
   # do not use a '/' in the command
   # %p = player name
   # example provided below
+  # EXAMPLES:
+  # referredRewardCommand = ["msg %p Thanks for using Referrals!", "msg %p Make sure to refer other players!"]
+  # milestoneCommands = ["1:::msg %p Thanks for referring 1 player!","5:::msg %p Thanks for referring 5 players!"]
+  #
-  referrerRewardCommand = "msg %p Thanks for using Referrals!"
+  referrerRewardCommand = ["msg %p Thanks for using Referrals!", "msg %p Make sure to refer other players!"]
-  referredRewardCommand = "msg %p Thanks for using Referrals!"
+  referredRewardCommand = ["msg %p Thanks for using Referrals!", "msg %p Make sure to refer other players!"]
+  # Split by [Number referred]:::[Command to execute]
+  milestoneCommands = ["1:::msg %p Thanks for referring 1 player!",
+    "5:::msg %p Thanks for referring 5 players!",
+    "10:::msg %p Thanks for referring 10 players!",
+    "15:::msg %p Thanks for referring 15 players!",
+    "20:::msg %p Thanks for referring 20 players!"]
+  globalCommands = [""]
 }

 # set which player(s) should receive rewards